wp-plugins/metrilo-woocommerce-integration/readme.txt

 = Can I try or use it for free? =

 Absolutely!
-We offer a forever-free plan and we also provide 14-day free trial on every bigger plan.
-[Sign-up](https://www.metrilo.com/signup?ref=wpplugin) for Metrilo now and get to know your business and customers!
+We offer a 14-day free trial on every plan.
+No obligation.
+No credit card required.
+[Get started for free](https://www.metrilo.com/signup?ref=wpplugin) now and get to know your WooCommerce customers!

 == Screenshots ==